Eclipse Ambassadors Prepare Communities Off the Paths

 In 2023 and 2024, two eclipses will be happening across the United States.
 In an exciting new partnership, Undergraduate Students and Amateur Astronomers will engage their local communities, providing solar viewing glasses as well as context for underserved communities off the central paths.

 Eclipse Ambassadors will train virtually with others across the country in a three week workshop.
 Together, partners will learn new tools and techniques for explaining eclipses and engaging with the public.
 As a NASA partner, you will be recognized for your commitment to astronomy public engagement and supplied with educational materials as well as community connections.
+Note: all engagement is done to prepare your community before the 2024 eclipse - there is no obligation to host eclipse day events.

 Eclipse Ambassadors will: